-DMCS looks forward to continue to serve their scholars to offer them the very best!
+DMCS looks forward to continuing to serve our scholars to offer them our very best!
 We are accepting applications for our 21st Century Community Learning Center after-school program.
-The after-school program operates 160 days at five days per week.
-The program takes place Mondays, Tuesdays, Thursdays and Fridays with afternoon sessions from 3:10p.m. to 6:10p.m.
-Wednesday sessions are from 2:10p.m. to 6:10p.m. due to early dismissal.
+The after-school program operates 171 days at five days per week.
+Our program takes place Mondays, Tuesdays, Thursdays, and Fridays with afternoon sessions from 3:10 p.m. to 6:10 p.m.
+Wednesday sessions are from 2:10 p.m. to 6:10 p.m. due to early dismissal.

-Please read our 21st CCLC Student and Parent Handbook at your earliest convenience to gain knowledge and information about our 21st Century Community Learning Center here at Downtown Miami Charter School.
+Please read our 21st_CCLC_Student_and_Parent_Handbook PDF (For accessibility assistance with the pdf, please contact the program director at firstname.lastname@example.org) at your earliest convenience to gain knowledge and information about our 21st Century Community Learning Center here at Downtown Miami Charter School.
 As a sub-recipient of the 21st CCLC Grant, we are committed to submitting the required deliverable documentations prior to or on the due dates.

 Site: Downtown Miami Charter School

 Hours of Operation: After-school Monday, Tuesday, Thursday, & Friday 3:10 p.m. to 6:10 p.m./ Wednesdays 2:10 p.m. to 6:10 p.m.

 Program Director: Christian Diz